 Emily Freeman calls this a Life Energy List because it’s preemptive and not reactive.
 It doesn’t take away your decision-making process but it could act as a filter to help you with future decisions.
 The Energy List only asks two questions.
 What was life-giving? or What was life-draining?

-In my heart of hearts I feel like this is the most important list that I’ll make.
+In my heart of hearts, I feel like this is the most important list that I’ll make.
 The book mentions to break these list down into seasons, or 3-months at a time.
-I’m excited to list what I love during the summer, and what drains me during the summer, because that time of year is stressful to me.
-What are the things I need to let go of? and What is not bring me closer to God?
+I’m excited to list what I love during the summer, and what drains me during the summer because that time of year is stressful for me.
+What are the things I need to let go of? and What is not bringing me closer to God?

 I hope you’ll join me in making your own list, and to sweeten the deal I’ve made a worksheet.
 Take some time this week, this month, or this year to make the most important list, and see if this brings you closer to your happiness goal.